 Improved monitoring can allow earlier identification of changes in the operation of equipment on networks and power plants Early identification allows maintenance to take place before the problem worsens, becomes more expensive to resolve and results in unplanned outages.
 Where maintenance is needed digitalisation also enables it to be more targeted and better planned, which reduces the costs and the downtime.
 For example, sensory data and drones can be used to diagnose maintenance needs.
-Digital twins, live computer models of infrastructure can be used to run simulations of performance and can help operators to target upgrades to maximise efficiency gains.
+Digital twins, live computer models of infrastructure can be used to run simulations of performance and could help operators to target upgrades to maximise efficiency gains.
 It allows different options to be modelled and built in at the design phase and for upgrades and maintenance to be better planned.
-This not only reduces maintenance costs but also allows the current system to optimise system operation, planning and provide better reliability and security of supply.
+This may reduce maintenance costs and may also allow the current system to optimise system operation, planning and provide better reliability and security of supply.
+However, potential risks and misuse potential would need to be taken into account.
+The case studies below are for illustrative purposes only.